 Art Historian, Information Architect, Type Designer, Author (Berlin, San Francisco, London)

-Spiekermann was managing partner and creative director of Edenspiekermann with offices in Berlin, Amsterdam and San Francisco until June 2014 when he moved from that position to the supervisory board.
-He now runs an experimental letterpress workshop in Berlin.
-Erik splits his time between Berlin and San Francisco and often visits London where his son Dylan lives.
+He was managing partner and creative director of Edenspiekermann with offices in Berlin, Amsterdam, San Francisco and Los Angeles until June 2014 when he moved from that position to the supervisory board.
+He now runs galerie p98a, an experimental letterpress workshop in Berlin.
+Erik splits his time between Berlin and San Francisco and London, where his son Dylan lives.

-A monograph about Spiekermann’s life and work “Hello, I am Erik” was published by Gestalten Verlag in 2014.
+A book about his life and work “Hello I am Erik” was published by Gestalten Verlag in 2014.